| Title: | Visualising Multiple Pairwise Variable Correlations and Other Scores |

 var_order |

 The variable order to be used.
 The default NULL means variables in are ordered alphabetically.
 A value of "seriate_max" means variables are re-ordered to emphasize pairs with maximum abolute scores.
 A value of "seriate_max_diff" means variables are re-ordered to emphasize pairs with maximum score differences.
-Otherwise Var_order must be a subset of variables in scores. |
+Otherwise var_order must be a subset of variables in scores. |

 score_limits |